Diederrick Joel Tagueu: Return

 In June 2019 he suffered a heart problem.

 In October 2019, Joel rejoined Cruzeiro and started to train with the team squad.

 Marítimo

-On 7 August 2020, Joel signed a two-years contract with Marítimo.
+On 7 August 2020, Joel signed a two-year contract with Marítimo.

 Al-Hazem

 On 18 January 2023, Joel joined Saudi club Al-Hazem on loan.

+Hanoi FC

+On 11 September 2023, V.League 1 side Hanoi FC confirmed they had signed Joel for a reported transfer fee of €800,000.
+Joel made his debut for Hanoi in the AFC Champions League against Pohang Steelers on 20 September, where he scored a brace.
+On 29 October, he made his V.League 1 debut and scored a hat-trick against Haiphong FC.